 Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 If you have Mast Cell Activation Syndrome or Histamine Intolerance, you know how challenging it can be to travel.
-And these days many of us have new concerns about traveling.

-I usually do well with car trips.
 Without having to worry about a weight limit for my luggage, I can bring all the extra things I need to make my stay easier.

 I can bring my own sheets and pillow.
 That keeps me from having to worry about detergents and chemicals on hotel linens.